IQ404/study-notes/README.md

   `lb` has the same type as `la` (i.e. they both are instances of the same compiler-generated closure type).

-  For `la` and `lc`, even they have exactly the same capture list, parameter list, and body, the compiler treats them as distinct types.
+  For `la` and `lc`, even if they have exactly the same capture list, parameter list, and body, the compiler treats them as distinct types.
 Each of them results in the generation of a unique closure type by the compiler.

 ❓ when a lambda is destroyed, is the associated implicit class definition (especially the content of the `operator()` function) destroyed with it?
 If this lambda was copied, or assigned to a `std::function`, how are those associated implicit contents being managed?